oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrf_prereq.md

-Allow group MyGroup to manage keys in compartment MyCompartment Allow group MyGroup to manage secret-family in compartment MyCompartment Allow group MyGroup to read metrics in compartment MyCompartment
+Allow group MyGroup to manage keys in compartment MyCompartment Allow group MyGroup to manage secret-family in compartment MyCompartment Allow group MyGroup to read metrics in compartment MyCompartment Allow group MyGroup to manage autonomous-transaction-processing-family in compartment MyDBCompartment Allow group MyGroup to manage database-family in compartment MyDBCompartment
 ```